axopy/axopy/docs/user_guide/experiment.rst

 In terms of lines of code, this is about the most straightforward experiment you can write that actually does something.
-We create the :class:`Experiment` object with a :class:`~axopy.stream.NoiseGenerator` as the input device, then run the experiment with :class:`~axopy.task.Oscilloscope` as the sole task to run.
+We create the :class:`Experiment` object with a :class:`~axopy.stream.NoiseGenerator` as the input device (or DAQ, short for data acquisition), then run the experiment with :class:`~axopy.task.Oscilloscope` as the sole task to run.

 When you run this code, you'll notice the first thing that happens is a dialog window pops up prompting you to enter a subject ID.
 The :class:`Experiment`